Works by Cezanne, Matisse each sell for $19 million

 "It's an extraordinary situation," she said.
 "The art market hasn't correlated to other markets.
 We see a lot more people choosing to put their money into art."

-Cezanne's "Card Player," a recently rediscovered watercolour study, and Matisse's vibrant floral composition "Les Pivoines" were the sale's top lots, each selling for $19,122,500 including commission.
+Cezanne's "Card Player," a recently rediscovered watercolor study, and Matisse's vibrant floral composition "Les Pivoines" were the sale's top lots, each selling for $19,122,500 including commission.

 The Matisse nearly doubled the estimate, while the Cezanne was in the middle of its $15 million to $20 million estimate.
 Estimates do not include commission.